 It is free for developers to use the Adaptable Blotter so you can work with the product in any way you want.
 But end users in a production require a commercial end-user licence.
 For more details see Licences.

-AdaptableBlotter.JS ships with a couple of common pre-installed bootstrap themes.
+AdaptableBlotter.JS ships with a 2 pre-installed bootstrap themes: Light Theme and Dark Theme.
 But if you have a particular colour scheme you wish to use, then you can create / load your own bootstrap theme and that will then be used instead.